Alshahatmohamed/ai-image-categorization-ecommerce/README.md

 This project aims to automatically classify e-commerce products into predefined categories (A or B) using structured metadata (price, rating, etc.) and image data.
 It leverages a full machine learning pipeline with exploratory data analysis (EDA), feature engineering, classical ML models, and deep learning via PyTorch (CNN + Transfer Learning with ResNet18).
 This end-to-end solution simulates a real e-commerce scenario where both text and image inputs contribute to smart automation of product classification.
 ## 📁 Project Directory Structure
 To ensure everything runs smoothly, please organize your project files as follows:

-AI-Powered Image Categorization for E-Commerce
+AI-Powered Image Categorization for E-Commerce/